k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/04_jobs_commands.md

 <h5>JOBSTATUS [x days ago]</h5>
 </td>
 <td valign="top" width="400pxl">
-<p>When days are provided- returns the status for all jobs that were created during the last X days, including archived jobs.
-When daysare not provided – returns all active (not archived) jobs.</p>
+<p>When days are provided, returns the status of all Jobs that have been created over the last X days, including archived Jobs.

+   When days are not provided, returns all active (not archived) Jobs.</p>
 <p>&nbsp;</p>
 </td>
 <td valign="top" width="300pxl">